Celebration Plaza at Tumbleweed Park

 - Officer David Payne

-Officer David Payne began his law enforcement career with the Chandler Police Department in 2007, and in 2013 was assigned to the Traffic Section DUI Enforcement Team.
-David had a passion for removing impaired drivers from the roadways and during his career he arrested hundreds of intoxicated motorists to help make a safer community.
-David truly made a difference.
-On October 31, 2014, Officer Payne made the ultimate sacrifice while working DUI Enforcement when he was struck and killed by an impaired driver.
+Officer David Payne began his law enforcement career with the Chandler Police Department in 2007.
+In 2013, he was assigned to the Traffic Section DUI Enforcement Team.
+David had a passion for removing impaired drivers from the roadways.
+During his career, he arrested hundreds of intoxicated motorists to help make a safer community.
+On Oct.
+31, 2014, Officer Payne made the ultimate sacrifice while working DUI Enforcement when he was struck and killed by an impaired driver.
 David was killed in the line of duty performing the work he loved.
-He lived a life of service.
-In addition to being a police officer, David was a Staff Sergeant in the United States Army National Guard where he received numerous awards and commendations.
-He served his country honorably in Iraq and during the Hurricane Katrina Natural Disaster.
-David assisted the Police Department each year with fundraisers to help support Special Olympics and spent his spare time teaching traffic safety classes with his father.
 In 2015, David was honored posthumously by the Chandler Chamber of Commerce with the James R. Snedigar Community Service Award in recognition of his service to the citizens of Chandler.
 (2015 inductee)

 - Chandler Kiwanis Club

 The Chandler Kiwanis Club has roots in the community that go back nearly 60 years.
 The main focus of Kiwanis is children.
 To this end, the club annually donates thousands of dollars for scholarship grants to high school seniors, as well as funding for youth programs at the YMCA, Boys and Girls Club and Salvation Army.
 The Club has adopted Ryan Park, volunteering dozens of hours annually.
 It has been a major funding source for the Reading is Fundamental literacy program and is now the main outside funding source for the annual Battle of the Books program, both held at Chandler Public Library locations.
 In recent years, the Club has paid for copies of the U.S. Constitution to be placed in classrooms of newly opened Chandler Unified School District schools.
-In 2015, the Club sponsored expenses of the inaugural Teen Leadership Academy, an initiative of Mayor Jay Tibshraeny.
 Over the years, members have routinely been seen throughout the community ringing bells for the Salvation Army, painting houses and building ramps for the poor and elderly, donating blood and performing many other acts of kindness that add to Chandler's great quality of life.
 (2015 inductee)

 - Coy Payne is a long-time Chandler resident, former teacher and administrator, former City Councilmember and Mayor.
 He has been a community leader for many years.
 Coy grew up as part of a poor, farm worker family in the historic "south Chandler" neighborhood, experiencing racial segregation for many years.
 Coy graduated from Phoenix's all-black George Washington Carver High School (the only school he could attend) at the top of his class in 1949.
 He attended Arizona State university briefly, then served in the Korean War, in the Army's combat infantry.
 By 1954, he married a Chandler girl -- Willie Woods Payne -- and re-entered ASU using the G.I.
 Bill.
 Coy earned a Bachelor's degree in Education and began teaching at Chandler's Winn Elementary School.
 He continued with the Chandler unified School District and eventually served as Chandler Junior High's assistant principal.
 While a teacher, Coy became involved in civic service by joining the first Human Relations Commission in the early 1960s.
 He also helped create and head Chandler's Housing Authority, which developed and oversaw the first public housing in the City.
 He then served on the Parks and Recreation Board and was instrumental in establishing the swimming pool and other amenities at Folley Park.
 Coy then joined the Chandler City Council in 1982.
 He served on the Council until 1990, when he completed a successful campaign for mayor.
 This election placed him in the history books as the first African American mayor in Chandler and in the state of Arizona.
 He served as Mayor until 1994.
-During his time in office, he led the Council in the development of City infrastructure; expanding park spaces, recreational facilities and cultural amenities; and piloted the first recycling program.
-He led the City in developing regional transportation and a regional mall.
-As mayor, Coy was known for his strong role as a facilitator and consensus builder, allowing the City to develop in a positive direction during the early 1990s.
-Once submission states, "Born in the difficult times of pre-Civil Rights and segregation, Coy Payne never allowed the shallow ideas of others to prevent him from achieving his goals.
-As the first African American mayor, he served all the people.
-Chandler an all of Arizona is better because of Coy Payne."
 (2013 inductee)

 - Chandler Lions Club has been dedicated to serving the Chandler community through humanitarian service programs that improve the health and well-being of fellow community members.
 The group has provided thousands of free eye exams and eyeglasses to needy K-12 students, helped build the first hospital in Chandler, provided for disabled individuals to attend Camp Tatiyee, and collected and recycled thousands of used eyeglasses for missions to third world countries.
 The group also furnished a major picnic ramada at Arrowhead Park and has co-sponsored and produced the annual Fourth of July Festivals at Tumbleweed park.
 Lions Club volunteers have given of their time, talents and efforts to support the disabled and the needy, and to make the community a better place.
 (2013 inductee)